Tutorial¶

-The best way to learn a new library is study from examples, let's go through some examples and you'll learn all you want :)
+The best way to learn a new library is to learn from examples, let's go through some examples and you'll learn all you want :)

 First let's go through a basic example - create your first actor and call it.